 The Cotswolds are home to some of the most picturesque locations in the UK, not to mention luxurious places to stay, complete with beautiful views and top-class spas.

-Whether you fancy a quick getaway or a full-blown holiday, relax and recharge in your home county with SoGlos’s round up 15 of the most stylish hotels the Cotswolds has to offer.
+Whether you fancy a quick getaway or a full-blown holiday, relax and recharge in an Area of Outstanding Natural Beauty with SoGlos’s round up of 16 of the most stylish hotels the Cotswolds has to offer...

 Ellenborough Park near Cheltenham

 Gloucestershire’s only five-star hotel, Ellenborough Park in Cheltenham offers a luxurious base from which to explore the Cotswolds, or a place to escape the day-to-day on a romantic getaway.